» Alternatives To Corporate Globalization

 One-stop shop for searchable trade databases, case lists & more

 Global Trade Watch blog on trade & globalization.
 Subscribe to RSS.

 To hide the facts about failed trade policies, proponents are changing the data

 How would the Trans-Pacific Partnership (TPP) — a sweeping, controversial "free trade" agreement being negotiated behind closed doors — impact your state?

-The TPP would expand the North American Free Trade Agreement (NAFTA) "trade" pact model that has contributed to massive U.S. trade deficits and job loss, downward pressure on wages, unprecedented levels of inequality, lagging exports, new floods of agricultural imports, and the disappearance of family farms.
+The TPP would expand the model of corporate-rigged trade deals that have contributed to massive U.S. trade deficits and job loss, downward pressure on wages, unprecedented levels of inequality, lagging exports, new floods of agricultural imports, and the disappearance of family farms.
 These impacts have been felt across all 50 U.S. states.

 How has your state fared?
 Click the map above to find out.